PRTG Manual: SNMP Custom String Lookup Sensor

 Stack Unit |

-This setting is only visible if you enable Stack channels on top of each other as Graph Type.
+This setting is only visible if you select Stack channels on top of each other above.
 Select a unit from the list.
-All channels with this unit are stacked on top of each other.
+PRTG stacks all channels with this unit on top of each other.
 By default, you cannot exclude single channels from stacking if they use the selected unit.
 However, there is an advanced procedure to do so. |

-By default, all of the following settings are inherited from objects that are higher in the hierarchy.
-You should change them centrally in the root group settings if necessary.
-To change a setting for this object only, click under the corresponding setting name to disable the inheritance.
-You then see the options described below.
+By default, all of these settings are inherited from objects that are higher in the hierarchy.
+We recommend that you change them centrally in the root group settings if necessary.
+To change a setting for this object only, click under the corresponding setting name to disable the inheritance and to display its options.

 For more information, see section Inheritance of Settings.